This Aperol cocktail pairs the famous Italian bitter liqueur with rum, pineapple and lime to make a classy drink even better than a spritz!

 - Add lime to dark rum to make the easy Dark and Stormy Cocktail

-- Opt for a retro 1990’s vibe with a Lime Frozen Daiquiri or Strawberry Daiquiri
+- Opt for a retro 1990’s vibe with a Lime Frozen Daiquiri, Strawberry Daiquiri or Virgin Strawberry Daiquiri

 - Grab a bottle of Maraschino liqueur for the sophisticated Hemingway Daiquiri